 • you don’t have an outstanding tax bill.
 Or whatever unreported income you have, you already amended and paid the outstanding taxes before applying for FBAR penalty abatement.

 But in order to get the IRS to listen to you, you must use the Offshore Voluntary Disclosure Initiative.
 The current rules process is here: The 2012 Offshore Voluntary Disclosure Initiative, and subsequently opt-out to obtain lower penalties.
-In some cases however, especially where there is no unreported income, a, OVDI is not necessary.
-In either case, is best to speak to a qualified offshore tax attorney in order to find the right path for you.
+In some cases however, especially where there is no unreported income, a OVDI is not necessary.
+In either case it is best to speak to a qualified offshore tax attorney in order to find the right path for you.

-Now when will the IRS look to asses FBAR penalties.
+When will the IRS attempt to asses FBAR penalties?
 When the following factors are present:

-• you failed to disclose a foreign financial account to his or her tax return preparer.
-That is, you never mention the unreported earnings on your tax return.
+• you failed to disclose a foreign financial account to your tax return preparer.
+That is, you never mentioned the unreported earnings on your tax return.

 • a tax deficiency related to the unreported foreign account.
 If you have an unreported income, be sure to pay the taxes if you are going to dispute the assessment of the FBAR penalty.

 No doubt it is a difficult decision to make.
-Debating between making a full disclosure or continue to hide or something in between.
-And making it more difficult is that in these economic conditions, and low rates of returns, most taxpayers realize it will take several years to rebound from these penalties.
-Something that helps many of our clients make their decision is this question: What good is money if you don’t have freedom, or if you are so worried about losing your freedom, you money can’t buy you security?
+Debating between making a full disclosure, or continue to hide, or something in between.
+Making it more difficult is that in these economic conditions, with the low rates of returns, most taxpayers realize it will take several years to rebound from these penalties.
+Something that helps many of our clients make their decision is this question: What good is money if you don’t have freedom, or if you are so worried about losing your freedom, your money can’t buy you security?

 Contact us to schedule a confidential consultation to discuss your FBAR issue.
 We’ve helped hundred of people just like you make the decision that was right for them.